-Accounts payable represent legal expenses incurred by the Foundation prior to the end of the fiscal year but not paid until the following fiscal year.
-Accounts payable were \$7,689 as of June 30, 2016.
+Accounts payable represent consulting/contractual services and legal expenses incurred by the Foundation prior to the end of the fiscal year but not paid until the following fiscal year.
+Accounts payable were \$5,982 and \$7,689 as of June 30, 2017 and 2016, respectively.